The Balkans :: Introduction

 - If cost is a major concern, Croatia, Slovenia, and Greece tend to be more expensive than the rest of the Balkans.
 Even these countries can be good value, especially outside the summer season.
-Of course if you come from Ireland like me, nearly everywhere seems like good value.

 - Be realistic about likely weather conditions.
 Nowhere in the Balkans can be considered a winter sun destination, and weather all over the peninsula can be unpredictable outside the summer season.

 - If you are looking for a holiday in a place that is well organised for tourists, with no language difficulties, a mixture of sightseeing and relaxing, and a high chance that everything will go according to plan, consider the Croatian Adriatic or Slovenia.